leongjs98/portfolio_blog/content/_index.md

 ## Need a website?

-Whether it's a personal project or a company business website, I can give you an affordable quote custom for your needs.
+Whether it's a personal project or a company business website, I can give you a quote custom for your needs.
 Don't hesitate to email me at <a href="mailto:hey@leongjs.xyz">hey@leongjs.xyz</a>

 <hr>